agl-alexglopez/dancing-links/README.md

 - To solve a Perfect Matching problem, all options and items must disappear from the world with the last choice.
 - The problem is solved when we have an empty world or matrix.

 I am not currently aware of any optimizations for this problem.
 It is very fast at finding solutions, especially because it only must find one.
+I added the bonus functionality of finding all possible perfect matching configurations to the graph editor application.
+To solve that problem, the algorithm requires minimal adjustments and it is remarkably fast.
+For example, requesting all possible perfect matchings on `Sample3`, a somewhat large network of connections, will yield 630 results immediately.
+I should try to find the limits of this algorithm in the runtime analysis section.
 In, contrast max weight matching is much more difficult.

 ### Max Weight Matching